brujeo/stock_recommendation/README.md

-You can receive a raw json hash response with the following syntax:
+You can export StockRecommendation::Recommendation instance into a hash with the following syntax:

-`StockRecommendation::Recommendation.get_json("AAPL")
+`r = StockRecommendation::Recommendation.get_json("AAPL")
+ r.to_hash`